 LHVs: Weight, Measures, and Capacities

-Classic trucks are not allowed to exceed a length of 18.75 meters.
+Classic trucks in the form of articulated trucks may not exceed a length of 18.75 meters.
+In the case of truck trailers, this is even only 16.5 meters.
 This is not the case for LHVs: These are up to 25.25 meters long and may have a total weight of 40 tonnes, or 44 tonnes in combined transportation.
 However, the same weight limits apply to ordinary trucks, too: After all, road haulage rarely involves the transport of very heavy goods, which is why the goods transported by LHVs are simply more voluminous and bulkier with more space to occupy.
 Thus, the LHV can carry more volume without necessarily requiring additional weight.

 Advantages of LHVs: Benefiting the Environment?